Mike Enzi: Coinage

-Crime and guns
+Crime

+Enzi expressed support for capital punishment in 1990.

-John Perry and Enzi cosponsored legislation in 1986, which would the assault and battery of people above the age of 65 a high misdemeanor.
-He supported the use of capital punishment.
-The Drug Enforcement Administration ruled that it was illegal to use controlled substances for assisted suicide and Enzi requested Attorney General Janet Reno to make comments against assisted suicide as he was "concerned that the proponents of assisted suicide could interpret her silence on the matter as an approval".
-He voted against the Comprehensive Immigration Reform Act of 2006.
+John Perry and Enzi cosponsored legislation in 1986, which would make the assault and battery of people above the age of 65 a high misdemeanor.

+The Drug Enforcement Administration ruled that it was illegal to use controlled substances for assisted suicide.
+Enzi requested Attorney General Janet Reno speak out against assisted suicide as he was "concerned that the proponents of assisted suicide could interpret her silence on the matter as an approval".
-The NRA Political Victory Fund gave Enzi "A" ratings in 1996, and 2014.
-Enzi initially supported the Violent and Repeat Juvenile Offender Act, which aimed to reduce crimes committed by juveniles, but withdrew his support stating that the legislation infringed on the Second Amendment.
-Enzi voted against amendments to the Juvenile Justice Enforcement Act that would require background checks for firearms sales at gun shows and flea markets, regulate the transfer of firearms through the internet, and banning the importation of high capacity ammunition magazines; he was one of two senators that voted against an amendment to prohibit juveniles from purchasing or possessing assault-style semi-automatic weapons without the consent of a parent Enzi introduced legislation in 2001, which would have required law enforcement to destroy the records created by the Federal Bureau of Investigation of people who passed a background check for a gun purchase.

 Enzi supported the creation of an amendment prohibiting the desecration of the flag of the United States.
 Enzi voted in favor of the flag desecration amendment in 2000 and 2006, but it failed to receive a two-thirds majority both times.

+Enzi voted against the Comprehensive Immigration Reform Act of 2006.

+Legal scholar Brian C. Kalt wrote a journal article about a loophole in Idaho's section of the Yellowstone National Park in which no jury could be assembled for prosecution of crimes committed in that area.
+Enzi was notified of this issue as it was covered in C. J. Box's 2007 novel Free Fire.
+Enzi sent a letter to Attorney General Alberto Gonzales in which he requested the United States Department of Justice to close the loophole.
+However, the Department of Justice declined to make any changes and that it would prosecute any crimes committed in the area.

 Economics

-In 1994, the state senate voted 29 to 1, with Enzi as the sole vote against, in favor of placing a moratorium on the sale of state land.
+Enzi opposed a ballot initiative in 1994, that would allow counties in Wyoming to legalize gambling and was director of Wyomingites for a Better Economy Today and Tomorrow, which opposed the initiative.
+In 1997, Enzi introduced an amendment to legislation for the United States Department of the Interior's spending that would prohibit approving new Native American casinos without state approval; the Arapaho and Shoshone tribes criticized Enzi for proposing this without consulting them.
+Ron Allen, the president of the National Congress of American Indians and chair of the Klallam tribe, criticized Enzi for attempting to limit the power of Native Americans to negotiate gambling contracts with the federal government.

+Enzi supported the International Monetary Fund's bailout of South Korea during the 1997 Asian financial crisis.

 Enzi was given a Taxpayer's Friend award by the National Taxpayers Union in their 1999 report.
-Enzi opposed the estate tax and criticized Clinton for vetoing legislation to phase out the estate tax at the federal level over the course of ten years.
-Enzi supported the International Monetary Fund's bailout of South Korea during the 1997 Asian financial crisis.
+Enzi opposed the estate tax and criticized Clinton for vetoing legislation in 2000 which would phase out the estate tax at the federal level over the course of ten years.

 Enzi voted against an amendment to raise the minimum wage by $1 over the course of two years in 1998, and against raising the minimum wage from $7.25 to $10.10 an hour in 2014.
 In 2006, he proposed a two-staged minimum wage increase of $1.10 over the course of 18 months as an alternative to a minimum wage increase proposed by Ted Kennedy.